Home > Homes- Indoor Rot

 There are plenty of opportunities for water damage in this area.
 Roof leaks are most prevalent, and the dripping water can cause major damage.
 Look carefully because the location of the actual leak may be away from where the damage is; the water can run down beams, leak in from exterior fascia boards, down chimneys and then run across to another area.

-Chimneys and vent pipes are common areas where flashing or roofing material failure can allow water into the house.
+Chimneys, vent pipes and skylights are common areas where flashing or roofing material failure can allow water into the house.
 On multi-story houses the water can dribble down and pool in areas around beams, floors and basement structures.
 It can be especially damaging because it is easily overlooked until serious wood deterioration has occurred.
 Look for it from inside the house as well as during roof inspection.
 Stop the leaks and inspect the wet areas for damage.